DimRev/devops-e-commerce-eks-app/README.md

 8. Create a new jenkins pipeline and point it to the `ci/generate-env.Jenkinsfile` file.

 9. Build the pipeline and provide the required details.

+10. Follow the pipeline to create the `.env` file for the required env to your backend s3 bucket.

+11. Create a new jenkins pipeline and point it to the `ci/backend-helm-install-or-upgrade.Jenkinsfile` file.

+12. Build the pipeline and provide the required details, This pipeline will deploy the required helm charts inside cluster, or updated them if they already exist.